linuxserver/docker-jellyfin/README.md

 ### OpenMAX (Raspberry Pi)

-Hardware acceleration users for Raspberry Pi OpenMAX will need to mount their /dev/vchiq video device inside of the container and their system OpenMax libs by passing the following options when running or creating the container:
+Hardware acceleration users for Raspberry Pi MMAL/OpenMAX will need to mount their `/dev/vc-mem` and `/dev/vchiq` video devices inside of the container and their system OpenMax libs by passing the following options when running or creating the container:

 ```
+--device=/dev/vc-mem:/dev/vc-mem
 --device=/dev/vchiq:/dev/vchiq
 -v /opt/vc/lib:/opt/vc/lib
 ```

 ### V4L2 (Raspberry Pi)

-Hardware acceleration users for Raspberry Pi V4L2 will need to mount their /dev/videoX video devices inside of the container by passing the following options when running or creating the container:
+Hardware acceleration users for Raspberry Pi V4L2 will need to mount their `/dev/video1X` devices inside of the container by passing the following options when running or creating the container:

 ```
 --device=/dev/video10:/dev/video10